ArnobChowdhury/virtual_admin/README.md

 #### Check status of requisition/s

-Any employee can check the status of any requisitions.
+Any employee can check the status of any requisitions of their company.
 Authorization header is needed.
 Send GET a request to http://127.0.0.1:8000/requisition/applications/ for all the requisitions.
 And for a single requisition, Send a GET request like this with the id of the requisition - http://127.0.0.1:8000/requisition/applications/4 .
 Replace `4` with the requisition `id`.

 #### Approve a requistion application